 She took a gander of him, a frown bled in her lips.
 "So your mother says."

 "Beards do not imply power."

 "I have witnessed that it surges confidence and prowess in men."

 Laughter hurled out of his mouth.
 "Your infiltration tactics gave them good exercise."

 "Of course."
 Yuki lifted a brow.
 "My father trained me."

 "Mayors are experts in breaking laws."
 He let a grin crack between his stern lips.

 "Ouji's are expert examples of callow."
 She lanced back.
 A second later, she gauged her life span for having spouted unintelligently in front of a superior pureblood.
 Let it not be condoned he was her closet confidante and as of recent he accumulated vast amount of her secrets.
 She didn't want to make him an enemy.
 He held a fort of leverage over her.

 "What I meant was..."
-Yuuki bleakly attempted in the tickling sloth of bile up her esophagus, "You're terribly inexperienced.
-If I'm not with you, what'll happen to you?
+Yuki bleakly attempted in the tickling sloth of bile up her esophagus, "You're terribly inexperienced.
+If I'm not with you what'll happen to you?
 You don't know this world like I do."

 "Possibly not."
 In the sentience of his mind, Kaname dismantled the diffuseness of her attack.
 His lips slanted in a half-hearted frown and grin.
 "Crooks designate a harshly rejected precedence that the knowledge of their work warrants praise in none but other crooks.
 I preclude objection and jealousy for this avocation."